pierwill/ssn2018aarhus/aarhus.rst

    \-----\

    In her book *Carceral Capitalism*, Jackie Wang writes that in our racialized security states, “uncertainty is presented as an information problem.”
-Inherited from both finance capitalism and techno-scientific research, “big data” surveillance oftens aims to mitigate risk from an unknown future.
+Surveillance today oftens aims to mitigate the risks of an *unknown* future.
 More information equals a better prediction of the future.

+   But: what if we take seriously the (historical) idea of divine omniscience, where the future is already known---but not to us.
+How might predictive state surveillance look differently seen theologically, in light of the history of religion?
 The `Church of Scotland`_ has recently written, “God does not gather information about us.”

    God is, however, omniscient.
-So: what if we take seriously the (historical) idea of omniscience, where the future is already known---but not to us.
-How might predictive state surveillance look differently seen theologically, in light of the history of religion?

-   One particular theological struggle---Predestination---has an important place in the dominant ideology of one of the earliest cultures of modern state surveillance: Elizabethan England.

 Predestination is a consequence of God’s omniscience.
 He knows everything, so he knows each person’s fate: to heaven or to hell.
 It is the ultimate instance of knowledge from above determining an individual’s future.
 Because for God, to know and to do are the same thing.
+Predestination has an important place in the dominant ideology of one of the earliest cultures of modern state surveillance: 16th century, Elizabethan England.

-   With the rise of predictive policing and data analysis practices that seem to constrain and call into question free will, I argue that the literature of a —predestination—uncovers otherwise hidden depths in the histories of surveillance.
+   With the rise of predictive policing and data analysis practices that seem to constrain and call into question free will, I argue that the literature of a predestination

    Here’s what I’ll do in this presentation: